FileInfo is provided by the

 handler receives the resulting metadata such as the filename, creation date,

-and content type, and the complete GCS object name including path.
+and content type, and the complete Google Cloud Storage object name including path.
 Your upload

 handler extracts this metadata into